 Although most of these constructions have been built in Western Europe, there are examples from further afield.
 An initiative in Saudi Arabia has been creating bat roosts by recreating traditional buildings.
-In this area buildings were traditionally constructed of mud bricks, used by Pipistrellus kuhlii and Asellia tridens.
-As people in the area have started to employ more modern materials in their buildings the mud brick houses have started to deteriorate and collapse, with the resulting loss of bat roosts.
+In this area buildings were traditionally constructed of mud bricks and they were used by Pipistrellus kuhlii and Asellia tridens.
+As people in the area have started to employ more modern materials in their buildings the mud brick house have started to deteriorate and collapse, with the resulting loss of bat roosts.

-Figure 16.
+Figure 14.
 Traditional mud brick buildings in Saudi Arabia